 Contents

-A Detailed History Prado Museum | Timeline, Major Events & More
+A detailed history of Prado Museum | Timeline, major events & more

 The Prado Museum is home to one of Madrid’s valuable art collections.
 You can visit the museum and admire the beautiful work of Goya, Velázquez, Titian, and other European artists.

-Prado Museum Timeline
+Prado Museum detailed timeline

 1785 - Juan de Villanueva designed the building in the signature Neoclassical style.